SomethingRandom0768/Toontown-Prop-Viewer-Public/README.md

 1. Reproduction Steps
 2. For good measure, provide the crash log (it should be called output.log)

-You can either DM me this infromation at SomethingRandom#0768, or you can create an Issue in the GitHub Issues tab.
+You can either DM me this information at SomethingRandom#0768 on Discord, or you can create an Issue in the GitHub Issues tab.